Mastercoder0912/A-Language/README.md

 The goal of `.a` is to help students and educators focus on learning programming concepts instead of struggling with complex syntax.

 ---
+## Please star or share this to help others join the world of programming

 ## Features